1 year

 Oral Health Sciences (OHS) students take courses through Boston University Henry M. Goldman School of Dental Medicine (BUGSDM) and Graduate Medical Sciences (GMS) at Boston University Chobanian & Avedisian School of Medicine.
 Through immersion in a rigorous graduate biomedical sciences masters curriculum including several first year dental school courses (DMD-1), students develop essential critical thinking and research skills.
 The program fosters an environment of high standards for professionalism, integrity and collegiality where students build upon their abilities to enable future success.

 The MS program takes four semesters to complete.
 The majority of enrolled students complete the degree in one calendar year enrolling in classes in late July and completing the program the following July; this allows students to matriculate to dental school without requiring an additional gap year.
-In addition to dental coursework, students also are able to take courses across a variety of disciplines including public health, ethics, evidence-based dentistry and research.
+A small percentage students opt to spend the fall semester or second year to build their credentials as needed.
+In addition to dental school coursework, students also are able to take courses across a variety of disciplines including public health, ethics, evidence-based dentistry and research.

 Learn more